 See the presentations from CLG bite-size - 19 May 2020.
 The Power of Collaboration.

-This explored how working together, advocacy and shared learning, is driving improvements in sustainability and traceability in seafood supply chains.
+This looked at how working together, support and shared learning, is driving improvements in sustainability and traceability in seafood supply chains.
 See the presentations from this session.

 - Global Tuna Alliance

 - North Sea cod fisheries management - adapting to change